-While your website visitor numbers, click-through rates, page views, time spent on site, number of pages visited, entrance and exit points, abandon rates etc. are all important, if you’re not using them to improve your conversion rates, what is the point of having them?
+While your website visitor numbers, click-through rates, page views, time spent on site, number of pages visited, entrance and exit points and abandon rates are all important, if you’re not using them to improve your conversion rates, what is the point of having them?

 If your site, and the pages therein, are working properly, you should see decent conversion rates and sales.
 However, if anything is broken along the way, and you lead your visitors the wrong way at the wrong time, you are essentially providing an opportunity for them to leave before reaching your intended destination.

-Each landing point on your website (i.e. whichever page the visitor may land on first) needs to be treated as the starting point that will lead your visitors step by step towards your conversion goal.
-Your goal could be your contact page, your newsletter thank you page, or the confirmation page of your sales process
+Each landing point on your website needs to be treated as the starting point that will lead your visitors step by step towards your conversion goal.
+Your goal could be your contact page, newsletter sign-up, store or subscribe page.

 In order to guide your visitors from the starting point to the end point, you need to make sure each step along the way follows on to the next, without breaks or deviations.

 Step 1: Building the Path to your Conversion Goal

 Just like movie or a book needs to have a beginning, middle and an end, so should your website.

 All the pages of your site, from start to finish, need to work together to bring the visitor towards the ultimate destination.
 However, with a website the start isn’t always your homepage.
 Your visitors can enter your site at many different points, having clicked on different links on the search engines or other sites.
 They could hit your homepage, your product or features page, an article, your news page or anywhere else.

 Of course, this makes building the path to your conversion goal a lot more challenging.